The Best Set Menus In LondonWhere to eat a special lunch or dinner without paying sky-high prices.

-The longstanding gold standard of set lunches, Noble Rot offers London’s best deal—find us a better one, we dare you—at both of their restaurants, in Bloomsbury and Soho.
-If you’ve got £20 knocking about, this is where you spend it.
+The longstanding gold standard of set lunches, Noble Rot offers one of London’s best deals at their restaurants in Bloomsbury, Soho, and Mayfair.
+If you’ve got £20-ish knocking about, this is where you spend it.
 Not just because it’s one of London’s best restaurants, but because unless your surname is Roux, you won’t get better value fancy-ish restaurant cooking anywhere else in London.
 The set lunch menus change daily but expect lovely, light touch, European-leaning things like braised chicken leg with beans and aioli before finishing with some kind of tart.

-With three courses for £28, the Kudu set lunch is almost suspiciously good value.
+With three courses for £29, the Kudu set lunch is almost suspiciously good-value.
 Almost.
 But the thing to know is the T&Cs.
 It’s only available from the Peckham restaurant on Fridays and from midday to 2:30pm.
-You’ll have a choice of South African-leaning snacks and plates, like Kalahari-spiced biltong or peri peri duck hearts, as well as bigger dishes like confit sea trout with a roe velouté.
+You’ll have a choice of South African-leaning snacks and plates, like Kalahari-spiced biltong or peri peri chicken hearts, as well as bigger dishes like confit sea trout with a roe velouté.
 Which sounds quite fancy-schmancy, doesn’t it?

 Multi-course tasting menu: £25

 Persepolis tends to have a constant stream of people at lunch and dinner.
 The Persian-inspired vegetarian cafe and deli is an extremely popular spot in Peckham and their £25 a head tasting menu is one of London’s best group dinner and affordable date moves.
-It’s a conveyor belt of food that begins with meze, moves to a soup, before a couple of mains—that may include an excellent bean stew—before ending on a dessert platter of ice cream sundae, paklava, and fresh fruit.
-This is great food at a great price in a space that, if you’re into kaleidoscopes, is also great.
+It’s a conveyor belt of food that begins with meze, moves to a soup, before a couple of mains—that may include an excellent bean stew.

 It’s worth highlighting that Speedboat Bar does an enticing £9 lunch deal from Monday to Wednesday, but we think the big sharing set menu dinners from this Thai tribute restaurant in Chinatown is where you really get value for money.
-Choose between an eight or nine-course menu that spans perhaps the best drinking snack in London—Speedboat’s chicken skins with zaep seasoning—to bitingly spicy and soy-stained drunkard’s seafood and beef noodles.
+The seven-course menu spans sweetcorn fritters to bitingly spicy Chinese sausage with pickled mustard greens.
 Book upstairs if you want to call dibs on the pool table afterwards.

-Bubala’s 20-something-item, all-vegetarian lunchtime menu may seem overwhelming at first.
-It’s got anxious decision making and the terrifying possibility of food envy written all over it—especially as almost everything at this Mediterranean spot near Spitalfields is completely delicious.
+Bubala’s extensive, all-vegetarian lunchtime menu may seem overwhelming at first.
+It’s got anxious decision making and the terrifying possibility of food envy written all over it—especially as almost everything at this Middle Eastern spot near Spitalfields is completely delicious.
 But in the evening you’ll find it’s simply ‘Bubala Knows Best’.
 And trust us, they do.
-This set menu is £39 a head, and it’s the greatest hits of their menu.
+This set menu is £40 a head and it’s their greatest hits.
 Stuff like their hummus and labneh and warm salted laffa flatbread, mushroom skewers, and obviously those crispy, crispy latkes.

 It’s much easier to forgo decisions when you wouldn’t have a clue if you were given the choice anyway.
-That’s the beauty of Casa Fofò, a low-key tasting menu restaurant in Hackney making an always changing menu of delicious and unusual food that draws on global influences. £65 will get you seven courses of things like almond ravioli in chuggable mystery broth, or a bowl of plain-looking pasta that turns out to taste like the very essence of oyster.
+That’s the beauty of Casa Fofò, a low-key tasting menu restaurant in Hackney with an always-changing menu of creative food that draws on global influences. £68 will get you eight courses of things like almond ravioli in chuggable mystery broth #1, or a bowl of plain-looking pasta that turns out to taste like the very essence of oyster.
 The only decision to make is who to come with.
 We’d recommend a date, as this is one of E8’s most intimate and unique restaurants.

-At Hunan in Victoria, you don’t need to worry about anything, because you won’t know what you’re getting until it arrives at the table.
-This old-school, classy Chinese restaurant operates on a ‘trust us’ menu where you simply tell them your dietary requirements, preferred spice level, and, you know, that you hate coriander, and they’ll do the rest.
-The lunchtime menu is £58.80, while the evening menu will set you back £92.80, but it’s worth it as we’ve never had a bad meal here.
+At Hunan in Victoria, you don’t need to worry about anything because you won’t know what you’re getting until it arrives at the table.
+This old-school, classy Chinese restaurant operates a ‘trust us’ menu where you simply tell them your dietary requirements, preferred spice level, and, you know, that you hate coriander, and they’ll do the rest.
+The lunchtime menu is £58.80, while the evening menu will set you back £94.80.
+But it’s worth it as we’ve never had a bad meal here.
 The crispy fried pork in a bag is especially joyful.